thierry-tct/KLEE-SEMu/README.md

 #### 2. Using seeds

-Need to specify the directory that contains the seeds and `--only-replay-seeds`.
+Need to specify the directory that contains the seeds (assuming `example_path/seeds_dir` for this example) and `--only-replay-seeds`.
 The seeds can be created by running KLEE first.
 The output of KLEE (the `.ktest` files) can be used as seeds for SEMu.

 ``` bash
 klee-semu \